MavosAI/MvQuant/README.md

 ## Installation

-You can install mvquant using pip:
+You can install MvQuant using pip:

 ```bash
 pip install -r requirement.txt